Thermal radiation: Quantum theory

 The microscopic theory of radiation is best known as the quantum theory and was first offered by Max Planck in 1900.
 According to this theory, energy emitted by a radiator is not continuous but is in the form of quanta.
-Planck noted that energy was emitted in quantas of frequency of vibration similarly to the wave theory.
+Planck noted that energy was emitted in quanta of frequency of vibration similarly to the wave theory.
 The energy E of an electromagnetic wave in vacuum is found by the expression E = hf, where h is the Planck constant and f is its frequency.

 Bodies at higher temperatures emit radiation at higher frequencies with an increasing energy per quantum.
 While the propagation of electromagnetic waves of all wavelengths is often referred as "radiation", thermal radiation is often constrained to the visible and infrared regions.
 For engineering purposes, it may be stated that thermal radiation is a form of electromagnetic radiation which varies on the nature of a surface and its temperature.

 Radiation waves may travel in unusual patterns compared to conduction heat flow.
 Radiation allows waves to travel from a heated body through a cold non-absorbing or partially absorbing medium and reach a warmer body again.
 An example is the case of the radiation waves that travel from the Sun to the Earth.

+In 1924, Satyendra Nath Bose derived Planck's law from a quantum photon gas.
+Bose and Albert Einstein established the concept of the photon as a boson that follows Bose–Einstein statistics.

+In the near field

+In the 1953, Sergei Rytov pioneered the study of thermal radiation in the near-field using the fluctuation–dissipation theorem.
+At short distance, below the thermal wavelength, he showed that heat transfer could surpass the limits given by Planck's blackbody theory.
+In 1971, Dirk Polder and Michael Van Hove presented their work on near-field radiative heat transfer between closely spaced bodies based on Rytov's work and compared with experimental setups.